 There are a number of so-called ‘natural’ hair dye brands that use the catch-phrase ‘Ammonia-free’ to attract customers.
 This makes it sound as though you should want your hair dye to be ammonia-free.
 But do you really?

 WHY DO WE NEED AMMONIA IN A HAIR DYE PRODUCT?

 Ammonia is used to open up the cuticles of the hair so hair dyes may penetrate inside the hair.
 In order to achieve this goal, something corrosive, such as ammonia, has to be used.
 As you can imagine, this process is damaging to your hair.
-All permanent hair colors have to open up the hair cuticles, which is what makes the color stay longer and cover even the most resistant grey hair.
-In other words, something corrosive is used to make the hair color permanent.
+All permanent hair colours have to open up the hair cuticles, which is what makes the colour stay longer and cover even the most resistant grey hair.
+In other words, something corrosive is used to make the hair colour permanent.

 IS AMMONIA HARMFUL?